ssayhan/Fake_News/README.md

 <img width="969" alt="title" src="https://user-images.githubusercontent.com/77603561/187055988-359ac36e-3615-4753-8700-b4f624362b93.png">

 ## Database Storage
-SQL is the database we intend to use, we used ORM and  SQLAlchemy library  on python to use some filters on our cleaned data set.
-We  used DB browser to stored our data.
+SQL is the database we used for storage.
+We also used ORM and SQLAlchemy library in python to apply filters on our cleaned dataset.
+We used DB browser to store our data.

 <img width="1008" alt="Screen Shot 2022-08-27 at 10 13 14 PM" src="https://user-images.githubusercontent.com/77603561/187057181-b7e9a91a-2aea-456e-a926-a339f78afb6b.png">